lookout / tracing

 | Customise report | reporting.middleware, AttributeProviderInterface, ReportScope |

 Global no-op: LOOKOUT_DISABLED or reporting.disabled.
 Ingest fields is_log, open_frame_index, and grouping_override (custom fingerprint when fingerprint is empty; camelCase aliases isLog, openFrameIndex, overriddenGrouping) are stored on the server.
-In the Lookout app, Project → Monitoring modes can turn off POST /api/ingest/trace and POST /api/ingest/rum per project while leaving error ingest enabled.
+In the Lookout app, Project → Monitoring → Signals turns each signal type on/off per project while leaving error ingest always on.

 User feedback (crash page)